Draper Sedation Dentist

 For mildly anxious patients, we offer nitrous oxide.
 It helps promote a feeling of relaxation during treatment.
 This is important because anxiety can augment the experience of pain and also interfere with the efficacy of numbing agents (like novocain).
 Nitrous oxide is breathed in through a mask placed over the mouth and nose.
 The effects begin to wear off as soon as the mask is removed, so driving home is perfectly fine after treatment with nitrous oxide.

-Oral Sedation
+Oral Conscious Sedation

 We know that our most anxious patients will want to experience the feeling of being “knocked out” during treatment and will not wish to remember the appointment afterward.
 For these patients, we provide an oral sedative medication that induces a completely carefree state.
-Though completely conscious, patients under oral sedation typically feel as though they’ve slept through the entire visit and do not remember it later.
+Though remaining conscious, patients under oral sedation typically feel as though they’ve slept through the entire visit and do not remember it later.

 What to Expect During Sedation Dentistry